cypress-io/cypress/npm/vue/README.md

 - Requires Cypress v7.0.0 or later
 - Requires [Node](https://nodejs.org/en/) version 12 or above
-- Supports webpack-based projects, vite in alpha, if you would like us to support another, please [create an issue](https://github.com/cypress-io/cypress/issues/new?assignees=&labels=npm:%20@cypress/vue&template=3-feature.md) or, if an issue already exists subscribe to it.
+- Supports webpack-based and vie-based projects, if you would like us to support another, please [create an issue](https://github.com/cypress-io/cypress/issues/new?assignees=&labels=npm:%20@cypress/vue&template=3-feature.md) or, if an issue already exists subscribe to it.

 Now you are ready to install.